jlee1022/482-Group-Project/README.md

 6. References

 ## 1. Introduction
-Furuta Pendulum, rotational inverted pendulum consists of a driven arm which rotates in the horizontal plane and a pendulum attached to that arm which is free to rotate in the vertical plane.
-It was invented in 1992 at Tokyo Institute of Technology by Katsuhisa Furuta and his colleagues.
-The problem that the team investigates with this project is creating a test platform for control system algorithms in a low-cost and streamlined fashion.
+The Furuta Pendulum, a rotational inverted pendulum, consists of a driven arm which rotates in the horizontal plane and a pendulum attached to said arm which is free to rotate in the vertical plane.
+It was invented in 1992 at the Tokyo Institute of Technology by Katsuhisa Furuta and his colleagues.
+The team used this project to investigate the creation of a test platform for control system algorithms in a low-cost and streamlined fashion.
 In that regard, the project team is expected to create a mathematical model of the system with a designed control system.
 <p align = "center">